Thomas Gravesen: Real Madrid

 Gravesen was signed to fill a hole in Madrid's defensive midfield, a position somewhat different from his role at Everton.
 He found immediate playing success at Real Madrid, scoring in one of his first games, a 4–0 win against Espanyol.
 However, Gravesen would eventually find himself benched.
 Following public outcry over his tough style of play and the sacking of Real coach Vanderlei Luxemburgo and sporting director Arrigo Sacchi, who were in charge of acquiring Gravesen, he looked ready to leave Real Madrid in the winter transfer window of 2006.
 However, new coach López Caro would revive Gravesen's career at Real, picking him regularly, using him in the holding role in the new 4–1–4–1 formation Real adopted.
 Towards the end of the season, Gravesen once again found himself out of the team, and in May 2006 a number of clubs were reported to be interested in him.

 In August 2006, a scuffle erupted at a Real Madrid training session following a hard tackle by Gravesen on teammate Robinho.
 Fabio Capello, the former Real Madrid manager, said about Gravesen: "The way he is, we won't have problems with him.
 He's just a little bit peculiar.
 I don't mess with him, he works well tactically.
 His behaviour is like this, and I don't like it, everything has to be done like he wants it to be done".
-Gravesen looked likely to leave Real Madrid before the start of the 2006–07 season, with his agent John Sivebæk confirming that a number of clubs – including Newcastle United in England and Scottish club Celtic – were interested in signing the midfield maestro.
+Gravesen looked likely to leave Real Madrid before the start of the 2006–07 season, with his agent John Sivebæk confirming that a number of clubs – including Newcastle United in England and Scottish club Celtic – were interested in signing the midfielder.